GovTechSG/seed-documentation/offboard-device/windows-using-script.md

 ![find-org-id](../images/offboarding-windows/org_id_win.png)

-5. Refer to the following table and identify your **Defender organisation** and download the offboarding package.
+5. see the following table and identify your **Defender organisation** and download the offboarding package.

   | OrgID | Defender organisation | Offboarding package |
   | ------------- |:-------------:|:-------------:|